 Cooking of Seppankizhangu / Arbi

 Cooking Seppankizhangu properly is one of the key steps in making this roast.
 Many people avoid making this vegetable for this reason.
-Always make sure you cook the seppankizhangu well but at the same time, ensure you don’t overcook the vegetable.
-Once it turns mushy, it is not possible to make a good Arbi Roast.
+Always cook the seppankizhangu well but don’t overcook it.
+Once it turns mushy, making a good Arbi Roast is almost impossible.

 Method 1: Wash the arbi well and add it directly to the pressure cooker.
-Add water to almost cover it and pressure cook for 2 whistles.
-Arbi should be cooked well and should be soft.
-It should not be mushy.
+Add water to almost cover it, and pressure cook for 2 or 3 whistles.
+The arbi should be cooked well and soft, not mushy.

 Method 2: Add water to the pressure cooker.
 Place the arbi in a vessel and keep the vessel inside the pressure cooker.
 Pressure cook for 2-3 whistles depending on how firm the arbi is.

-Some varieties take more time to cook and some varieties cook much faster.
+Some varieties take more time to cook, and some cook much faster.
 Start with 2 whistles and check.
-If the arbi is not soft and if you are unable to peel the skin easily, cook for 1 more whistle.
+If the arbi is not soft and you are unable to peel the skin easily, cook for 1 more whistle.

 How to make Seppankizhangu Roast